andeya/faygo/README.md

 ```
 [cache]                                          # Cache section
 enable         = false                           # Whether enabled or not
 size_mb        = 32                              # Max size by MB for file cache, the cache size will be set to 512KB at minimum.
-expire  = 60                                     # Maximum duration for caching
+expire_second  = 60                              # Maximum duration for caching

 [gzip]                                           # compression section
 enable         = false                           # Whether enabled or not